These green colleges are putting sustainability principles into practice

 Data centers can benefit from district cooling systems, where chilled water is produced at a central facility and delivered through an underground network of pipes to connected buildings.
 District chilled water provides primary cooling for space and equipment within the data center.

-District steam can also be used to humidify data centers.
+District steam can also be used to humidify these operations.
 Humidity levels play a key role in cooling and energy efficiency within data centers and in prolonging the life of materials used.

 The nature of district cooling allows a single off-site chiller to replace multiple chillers across different buildings, improving efficiency and driving space savings for both production and customers.
 In addition, district energy systems can manage load fluctuations and handle extreme weather events effectively.